Esraa708/neighbourhood/README.md

 # Historical places in Egypt

-It is a singel page app made with react , it lets you search for some historical places in Egypt and disp;aying them on the map
+It is a singel page app made with react , it lets you search for some historical places in Egypt and displaying them on the map

 # How to run the app